ShuaLaik/FacePalm/README.md

 ## Features

+Facepalm was created using:

+- Ruby on Rails
+- Ruby
+- Javascript
+- React
+- Redux

 ### Account Creation and Authentication

 Right off the bat, your met with a login page on your first visit, which was stylized as similarly to the facebook login page as possible.
 A key differnece is that instead of rendering errors to a new page, they are rendered directly to the top of the page, making for a more seamless login/sign up experience.